Efficient representation of spatio-temporal data using cylindrical shearlets: Sparse cylindrical shearlets approximations

-While more technical proofs of the theorems above are presented in the Appendix~\ref{s.proof}, we show how these results are used to prove Theorem~\ref{mainTheo} using an argument similar to~\cite{GL_3D}.
-First, we have the following corollary. \begin{corollary} Let $f\in\E(A)$ and for $j\geq 0$, consider the sequence of cylindrical shearlets coefficients $s_j(f)=\{\ip{f}{\tilde{\psi}_\mu}:\, \mu\in M_j\}$.
+We have the following corollary. \begin{corollary} Let $f\in\E(A)$ and for $j\geq 0$, consider the sequence of cylindrical shearlets coefficients $s_j(f)=\{\ip{f}{\tilde{\psi}_\mu}:\, \mu\in M_j\}$.
 Then there is a constant $C$ independent of $j$ such that \end{corollary} \textbf{Proof.} Using Theorems~\ref{theo0}, \ref{theo1} and the triangle inequality for weak $\ell^1$ spaces, we have

 In the last step, we have used the observations that $|\Q_j^0|\leq C 2^{2j}$ and $|\Q_j^1|\leq C 2^{3j}$. $ $

 We next prove Theorem~\ref{mainTheo}.

 \textbf{Proof of Theorem~\ref{mainTheo}.} By Corollary~\ref{mainCor}, we have that